 Ignominious mark: The Lions tied their own NFL record for consecutive losses on the road, a mark they first set from 2001-03.

 Stanton's usual: As always, No. 3 quarterback Drew Stanton was competitive and energetic in his relief role.
 He completed 19 of 34 passes, including an 87-yard touchdown to Calvin Johnson, but also threw a game-ending interception on a pass too high for a wide-open tight end Brandon Pettigrew.
 He fumbled three times, losing one.
 For Stanton, there is always a fine line between passionate play and being out of control.

-What's next: The Lions host the Washington Redskins next Sunday at Ford Field.
+What's next: The Lions have a bye next weekand and host the Washington Redskins on Oct.
+31 at Ford Field.